-Fitness assessments will take place the weeks of February 15th - 25th, 2013 and October 25th - November 4th, 2013.
-To register for a specific time slot please email firstname.lastname@example.org or call Elizabeth Groendal at ext.2743.
+Fitness assessments will take place Friday, october 24th - Friday, October 31st, 2014.
+To register for a specific time slot please email firstname.lastname@example.org or call Caitlin Mazurek at ext.2743.
 You will receive a confirmation email with an ID number that you will need to bring with you the day of testing.
 This ID number provides confidentiality for all testing data.

 The Healthy U Wellness Program, in collaboration with the Department of Kinesiology, is proud to announce another great tool to help you achieve your fitness and wellness goals.
 All benefit eligible SVSU Faculty and Staff have an opportunity to participate in